Q: What is RSWT (Radial-Shockwave Therapy)?

 A: RSWT has been used successfully as a therapy for treating musculoskeletal soft-tissue conditions for pain relief and increasing localized circulation.
 Radial Shock Wave Therapy utilizes a hand-held applicator that emits ‘shock waves’ that penetrate the skin and muscles to signal the tissue repair mechanisms.

-RSWT has been used since the early 1990s as an alternative to traditional heel surgery in cases of chronic painful plantar fasciitis.
+RSWT has been used since the early 1990s as an alternative to traditional heel surgery in cases of chronic painful plantar fasciitis and other foot pain.

 Q: How successful is this type of treatment?